BeatAroundTheBuscher/BeatAroundTheBuscher.github.io/Jagged_Alliance_2/README.md

 - Gut - ???
 - Take Clothes - Takes the uniform/clothing of a body

-Taking clothes will result in pants and shirts, assuming you didn't not fire at the torso/leg hit zone.
+Taking clothes will result in pants and shirts, assuming you didn't fire at the torso/leg hit zone.
 Otherwise they are too damaged to be of any use for covert ops.

 ## Crafting